-Paul Seaward has been Director of the History of Parliament since 2001, responsible for one of the foremost and longest-running projects in British political history.
-He has recently been awarded one of the British Academy / Wolfson Foundation Research Professorships for 2017 for a project on the history of Parliament as an institution over five hundred years, Reformation to Referendum.
+Paul Seaward was Director of the History of Parliament between 2001 and 2017, responsible for one of the foremost and longest-running projects in British political history.
+In 2017 he was was awarded one of the British Academy / Wolfson Foundation Research Professorships for 2017 for a three-year project on the history of Parliament as an institution over five hundred years, Reformation to Referendum.
 The project will take a thematic approach, based around concepts of time, space, memory, cultures and leadership.
 Before joining the History of Parliament he was a clerk in the House of Commons for thirteen years, including stints as clerk of the Public Service, Public Administration and Employment Committees, and periods in the Public Bill and Journal Offices.
 In 1984-88 he was the A.H.
 Lloyd Research Fellow at Christ’s College, Cambridge.

 Paul Seaward is a fellow (and former Vice-President) of the Royal Historical Society, a Trustee of the County History Trust, and has been a Council Member of the Hansard Society.
 He is a Vice-President of the International Commission for the History of Representative and Parliamentary Institutions (ICHRPI), and also collaborates with European colleagues through the European network for Parliamentary history, EuParl.net.